jrandj/aws-security-specialty/README.md

 1. You have developed a number of Lambda functions to run automated housekeeping tasks in your environment, however you suspect that some of these functions are failing to launch or not completing properly as a lot of the tasks have failed to run.
 Which of the following tools can you use to investigate this?
     * Check for errors in CloudWatch.
 Lambda logs errors to CloudWatch Metrics.
 The Errors metric measures the number of failed invocations Monitoring Lambda Functions.

-1. You are trying to debug your Lambda function, however you noticed that data events for Lambda and S3 are not available in Amazon CloudWatch Events.
+1. You are trying to debug your Lambda function, however you noticed that data events for Lambda and S3 are not available in EventBridge.
 What could be the reason for this?
     * Data events are not logged by default.
 To record CloudTrail data events, you must explicitly add the supported resources or resource types for which you want to collect activity to a trail.
     * Your Lambda function and S3 resources haven't been added to a CloudTrail trail.
 Data events provide visibility into the resource operations performed on or within a resource.
 Data events are not logged by default when you create a trail.
 To record CloudTrail data events, you must explicitly add the supported resources or resource types for which you want to collect activity to a trail.
     * Note that you do not need to enable data events in Lambda and S3.
 They are added to the trail.

 1. Your CTO has asked you to monitor all S3 bucket ACLs and policies for violations which allow public read or public write access.
 You have also been asked to automatically remediate the violation and send a notification reporting the finding to the Security Team.
 Which of the following services can you use to do this?
-    * Use AWS Config to monitor for policy violations, use CloudWatch Events to trigger a Lambda function to update S3 bucket policies and ACLs and send an SNS notification to the Security Team.
+    * Use AWS Config to monitor for policy violations, use EventBridge to trigger a Lambda function to update S3 bucket policies and ACLs and send an SNS notification to the Security Team.

 1. Your customer is currently logging all CloudTrail data and management events into a single S3 bucket.
 Due to a recent security incident, the customer now wants to log management events in a different S3 bucket but continue to use the existing bucket to log only data events.
 The current trail is using default encryption.
 From the AWS CloudTrail console, which of the below options is correct?
     * Edit the existing trail configuration and set the management events option to None.
 Then create a new trail that logs only management events but to a different S3 bucket with an appropriate bucket policy to capture the logs.
 Since a trail configuration can only reference a single S3 bucket, a new trail must be created.
 CloudTrail trail configurations do not inherit from other trails and editing a trail configuration is not against best practices.

 1. You are working on a strictly confidential project and your Chief Information Security Officer has mandated that you must make sure that none of the EC2 instances, which are being used for your project, have a public IP address.
 You have been told that you are responsible for enforcing this and project funding will be withdrawn if the team does not comply.
 How can you enforce this?
-    * Use CloudWatch Events to trigger a Lambda function to remove any public IP addresses.
+    * Use EventBridge to trigger a Lambda function to remove any public IP addresses.
     * Use IAM policies to deny your administrators the ability to add a public IP address.
     * Use AWS Config to monitor for compliance.